rocketbot-cl/Appium/docs/how_to_use.md

 ## Previous installations
-To be able to use the module, it is necessary to have npm and nodejs installed.
-For this, you can follow the following [link](https://nodejs.org/en/download/). npm is the nodejs package manager, and it is necessary to be able to install Appium.
-It is recommended to install in the default location to avoid errors in execution.
+To be able to use the module, it is necessary to install dependencies such as npm, nodejs, java and Android Studio, certain environment variables must also be configured in the system.
+To be able to configure everything correctly, you can run the Configure Appium command of the module to automatically detect what needs to be installed or configured.
+You can also follow the steps below.

-### Appium and uiautomator2 installation and configuration
+### Manual installation of Appium and uiautomator2
-Once npm is installed, you can proceed to install Appium and the driver used.
-To do this, you can run the Configure Appium command of the module.
-However, if you want to perform the installation manually, you can follow the following [link](http://appium.io/docs/en/2.1/quickstart/install/) to install Appium and the following [link](http://appium.io/docs/en/2.1/quickstart/uiauto2-driver/) to install the driver.
+To be able to install and configure Appium and uiautomator2, it is necessary to install npm and nodejs.
+To do this, you can follow the following [link](https://nodejs.org/en/download/).
+Once npm is installed, you can follow the following [link](http://appium.io/docs/en/2.1/quickstart/install/) to download and install Appium and the following [link](http://appium.io/docs/en/2.1/quickstart/uiauto2-driver/) to download and install the driver.

-### Download and installation of Android Studio
+### Download and installation of Android Studio and SDK Tools
-The module uses tools from the Android Studio Software kit, so it is necessary to install it.
+The module uses tools from the Android Studio Software kit (SDK Tools), so it is necessary to install it.
 To do this, you can download it from the following [link](https://developer.android.com/studio).
 Once downloaded, you must run the installer and follow the steps indicated.
 It is recommended to install in the default location to avoid errors in execution.

-### Download Android Studio command line tools
-If you want to connect with an emulated device, it is necessary to do it with the command line tools.
-They can be downloaded by accessing Android Studio.
+To download the SDK Tools you must access Android Studio.
 In the top menu you must go to the Tools > SDK Manager option.
 In the window that opens, you must select the SDK Tools tab.
-In the list of tools, you must select Android SDK Command-line Tools and click Apply.
-Then click OK.
-Once downloaded, you must add to the environment variables the path to the folder used by the tool `emulator`.
-Check the following section to see how to add environment variables, in point 9 the path to add is specified.
+In the list of tools, you must select `Android SDK Build-Tools`, `Android Emulator`, `Android SDK Platform-Tools` and click Apply.
+Once everything is downloaded, the paths to the folders used by the `emulator` and `platform-tools` tools must be added to the system path.
+An example of a path is `C:\Users\user\AppData\Local\Android\Sdk\emulator` (replace user with the computer username).
+Check the following section to see how to add environment variables.

+### Download and installation of Java
+To install Java you can follow the following [link](https://www.java.com/en/download/).
+Once downloaded, you must run the installer and follow the steps indicated.
+After installation, restart the machine.
+It is recommended to install in the default location to avoid errors in execution.
+To verify that everything has been done correctly, after restarting you can open a command prompt and type java -version.
+If everything is fine, the installed Java version should appear.

 ## Add environment variables
-To execute the module commands, you need to have certain paths added to the system PATH so that everything works correctly.
+To run the module commands, you need to have certain paths added to the system PATH so that everything works correctly.
 To do this, follow these steps:
-1. In the Windows search bar, type Environment Variables and select the Edit System Environment Variables option.
+1. In the Windows search bar, type Environment Variables and select the Edit system environment variables option.
-2. In the window that opens, select Environment Variables.
+2. In the window that opens, select Environment variables.
 3. In the new window, you must create a new system variable.
-As a name, write ANDROID_HOME and as a value the absolute path to the folder `C:\Users\user\AppData\Local\Android\Sdk` (replace user with the computer username).
+As name, write ANDROID_HOME and as value the absolute path to the folder where the Android SDK Tools are installed.
+By default it is: `C:\Users\user\AppData\Local\Android\Sdk` (replace user with the computer username).
-4. Then, select the Path variable and click Edit.
+4. Then, in the Environment variables window select the Path user variable and click Edit.
-5. In the new window, click New and add the same path used in the previous step by adding the `platform-tools` folder at the end.
+5. In the new window, click New and add the same path used in the previous step adding the `platform-tools` folder at the end.
 For example, `C:\Users\user\AppData\Local\Android\Sdk\platform-tools` (replace user with the computer username).
+You must also do the same but with the `emulator` folder.
+For example `C:\Users\user\AppData\Local\Android\Sdk\emulator` (replace user with the computer username).
 6. Finally, click OK in all windows and restart the computer.
 7. To verify that everything has been done correctly, open a command prompt and type adb.
 If everything is fine, a list of available commands should appear.
-8. In case of installing the command line tools, the path to the folder `C:\Users\user\AppData\Local\Android\Sdk\emulator` (replace user with the computer username) must be added to the path.
-9. After completing these steps, you can proceed to execute the module commands.
+8. After completing these steps, you can proceed to run the module commands.
+As a recommendation, you can run the Configure Appium command to check that nothing is left pending.

 ## Android device configuration